2013 – 2017 Seasons can be accessed at bottom of this page

 Projected On The Front of the Museum Building,

 See the retrospective of Lee’s at the MV Museum through July 25th.

 Jesse Jason, Lisa Gross, and Abby Bender recently combined forces to develop

-an immersive, collaborative dance theatre performance that reframes the isolation, anxiety, shame and all around stupor posed by events of 2020.
+an immersive, collaborative dance theater performance that re-frames the isolation, anxiety, shame and all-around stupor posed by events of 2020.